-06-11-1963 Diana Goetsch (born Douglas Goetsch) – Place of birth unknown, she grew up in Northport, Long Island, New York.
+06-11-1963 Diana Goetsch – Place of birth unknown, she grew up in Northport, Long Island, New York.
 She is an American poet and teacher.
-Her work has appeared in The New Yorker, Poetry, Poetry, The Gettysburg Review, The American Scholar, Best American Poetry, The Pushcart Prize and other journals and anthologies.
+Her work has appeared in The New Yorker, Poetry, Poetry, The Gettysburg Review, The American Scholar, Best American Poetry, The Pushcart Prize, and other journals and anthologies.
 As she said in her blog on The American Scholar, “My life broke down at age 50, though it was broken all along.
-I seemed to be a well-functioning man named Douglas Goetsch: a teacher who’d taught at Stuyvesant High School and various universities, a poet with award-winning collections, a dedicated meditation practitioner and instructor.
+I seemed to be a well-functioning man named Douglas Goetsch: a teacher who’d taught at Stuyvesant High School and various universities, a poet with award-winning collections, a dedicated meditation practitioner, and an instructor.
 I was depressed and had been for decades.
 I longed daily to be a woman.”
 She is still transitioning and speaks candidly about her experience.
 “Most trans people are quite ordinary.
 Nobody wants to be trans—this can’t be emphasized enough—-so we’re also choiceless and brave.
 But most of all, we’re people.”

 06-11-1877 – 11-18-1909 Renée Vivien (born Pauline Mary Tarn) – Born in London, England to a wealthy British father and an American mother.
 She grew up in Paris and London.
 She was a British poet who wrote in French.
-Vivien was lovers with Natalie Clifford Barney, Baroness Helene de Zuylen (one of the Paris Rothschild’s) and Romain Brooks.
-Her poetry has achieved greater appeal and a wider audience, as have the works of Natalie Clifford Barney, due to the contemporary rediscovery of the works of the ancient lesbian Greek poet Sappho.
+Vivien was lovers with Natalie Clifford Barney, Baroness Helene de Zuylen (one of the Paris Rothschild’s), and Romain Brooks.
+According to Wikipedia, “Her poetry has achieved greater appeal and a wider audience, as have the works of Natalie Clifford Barney, due to the contemporary rediscovery of the works of the ancient lesbian Greek poet Sappho.”

 06-11-1951 Jan Franssen – Born in Hilversum, Netherlands.
 He is a Dutch politician.
 Franssen was a member of the House of Representatives from 1982 to 1994.
 In 1994 he became mayor of Zwolle.
-He is the current chairman of the Interprovinciaal Overage (IPO), that looks after provincial interest.
+He is the current chairman of the Interprovincial Overage (IPO), that looks after provincial interest.
 He is openly gay.